 In 1962, City electors approved a Charter provision authorizing the Council to levy a 1% income tax for a six-year period.
 The tax was renewed on a continuing basis in 1968 with the passage of another Charter provision.
 In 1969, the electors authorized an increase in the rate of income tax to 1.3% in 1970, 1.4% in 1971, and 1.5% in 1972 and thereafter.
 In 1981, the electors authorized subsequent increases in the rate of income tax to 1.8% effective March 1, 1981, and 2% effective January 1, 1982, and thereafter.
 The voters of the City approved each of these income tax issues submitted to them.
 At the May 2003 election, the voters approved a 0.25% increase in the income tax rate to fund, in cooperation with the School District, Community Learning Centers.
-(See The City - Education - Akron City School District.)
 The increase in the tax rate became effective on January 1, 2004.
 The voters approved a 30 year levy.
-The City, pursuant to Council action and that voter authorization, currently levies the income tax at the rate of 2.25% on both business income and individuals' wages and salaries.
-In a May 2007 election, the voters did not approve an income tax rate increase of 0.33% to fund additional police officers, equipment and facilities for public safety forces, economic development projects, neighborhood improvements and other purposes.
+In the November 2017 general election, voters approved a .25% increase of the income tax to be allocated in the City budget as 1/3% for police safety forces, 1/3 for fire safety forces and 1/3 for street improvement(s).
+This increase was effective as of January 1, 2018.
+The City, pursuant to Council action and that voter authorization, currently levies the income tax at the rate of 2.50% on both business income and individuals' wages and salaries.